Police ID woman whose leg was found by Florida fishermen; death ruled a homicide - NewsBreak

 “I saw what looked like a lump of dead fish at first, but as it floated closer to me it started to resolve into what looks like the lower half of a human leg,” said fisherman Stuart Welch, who called police after he spotted the limb around 15 feet into the water.

 At the time, the only identifying characteristic officers had was a tattoo on Crone-Overholts’ lower right calf.
-The tattoo showed three hearts, surrounded by ribbons with the names Sean, Greg, and Zach.Oklahoma man facing felony charge after allegedly hiding camera in work bathroom
+The tattoo showed three hearts, surrounded by ribbons with the names Sean, Greg, and Zach.Human Remains Found in Arkansas County

-Earlier this week, police made an additional discovery after locating a silver Elantra believed to be connected to the situation, although they have not yet disclosed the relevance of the vehicle to Crone-Overholts’ death.

 Tampa police have not yet arrested or identified potential suspects in this case.
 The investigation is still underway.Copyright 2021 Nexstar Media Inc. All rights reserved.
 This material may not be published, broadcast, rewritten, or redistributed.